Space research: Gravity and Extreme Magnetism Small Explorer

 The NASA-led GEMS mission was scheduled to launch for November 2014.
 The spacecraft would use an X-Ray telescope to measure the polarization of x-rays coming from black holes and neutron stars.
 It would research into remnants of supernovae, stars that have exploded.
 Few experiments have been conducted in X-Ray polarization since the 1970s, and scientists anticipated GEMS to break new ground.
 Understanding x-ray polarisation will improve scientists knowledge of black holes, in particular whether matter around a black hole is confined, to a flat-disk, a puffed disk, or a squirting jet.
 The GEMS project was cancelled in June 2012, projected to fail time and finance limits.
 The purpose of the GEMS mission continues to be relevant (as of 2019).

 Space research on space stations

 Salyut 1

-Salyut 1 was the first space station ever built.
+Salyut 1 was the first space station built.
 It was launched on April 19, 1971 by the Soviet Union.
 The first crew failed entry into the space station.
 The second crew was able to spend twenty-three days in the space station, but this achievement was quickly overshadowed since the crew died on reentry to Earth.
 Salyut 1 was intentionally deorbited six months into orbit since it prematurely ran out of fuel.

 Skylab

 Skylab was the first American space station.
-It was 4 times larger than Salyut 1.
+It was four times larger than Salyut 1.
 Skylab was launched on May 14, 1973.
 It rotated through three crews of three during its operational time.
 Skylab's experiments confirmed coronal holes and were able to photograph eight solar flares.